651 series: Izu Craile 4-car set IR01

-The converted four-car set IR01 (formerly OM301) is formed as follows, with two motored ("M") cars and two non-powered trailer ("T") cars, and car 1 at the southern end.
+The converted four-car set IR01 (formerly OM301) was formed as follows, with two motored ("M") cars and two non-powered trailer ("T") cars, and car 1 at the southern end.

-Car 2 is fitted with one PS33D single-arm pantograph.
+Car 2 was fitted with one PS33D single-arm pantograph.

 Interior

-Internally, Green car (first class) accommodation is arranged 2+1 abreast with a seat pitch of 1,160 mm, and Standard class is arranged 2+2 abreast with a seat pitch of 970 mm.
+Internally, Green car (first class) accommodation was arranged 2+1 abreast with a seat pitch of 1,160 mm, and Standard class is arranged 2+2 abreast with a seat pitch of 970 mm.

 History

 The 651 series trains were introduced on new Super Hitachi limited services between Ueno and Sendai on 11 March 1989, and the trains received the 33rd Blue Ribbon Award presented annually in Japan since 1958 by the Japan Railfan Club.

 From 2 December 2000, the Green car (car 4) was made entirely non-smoking, and the internal partitions were removed between December 2000 and January 2001.
 Three seats were added to the Green car in June 2004, increasing the seating capacity to 36.
 All cars became no-smoking from the start of the revised timetable on 18 March 2007.
 The refreshment vending machines were discontinued from 31 March 2008.

 From the start of the revised timetable on 17 March 2012, six pairs of 651 series trains were removed from service and put into storage, replaced by new 10-car E657 series EMUs on Super Hitachi services.
 The entire fleet was replaced by the start of the revised timetable on 16 March 2013, but the sets were however retained for seasonal and additional workings.

 From 1 October 2013, one 11-car 651 series formation was brought back into service for use on two Fresh Hitachi services daily while the E657 series fleet undergoes modification work to add LED seat reservation status indicators above each seat.
 This continued until March 2015.